 In a second bowl, whip egg whites, cream of tartar and salt until foamy but not stiff.
 Slowly add (2 TBL at a time) remaining coconut sugar.
 Whip until stiff peaks form.

 Put into tube pan.
-Bake at 375F for 30-35 min or until the top of the cake springs back when lightly touched.
+Bake Paleo angel food cake at 375 F/ 191 C for 30-35 min or until the top springs back when lightly touched.

-Remove from oven and invert to cool.
+Remove angel food cake from oven and invert to cool.

 Sarah, The Healthy Home Economist